c9/smith/README.markdown

 The `transport` argument is either a Transport instance or a duplex Stream.
 The callback will be called with `(err, remoteApi)`.

+### agent.disconnect(err)

+Tell the agent to disconnect from the transport with optional error reason `err`.

+### agent.send(message)

+Encode a message and send it on the transport.
+Used internally to send function calls.
+Returns false if the kernel buffer is full.

 ## Class: Transport